ASA1984/bb-cbt-automation/README.md

 1. Click the **Load unpacked** button and select the extension directory

 ### Update
-1. Fetch this repository
+1. Pull this repository
 1. Open the Extension Management page
 1. Click the reload button of **Bb-CBT Extension**

 ## Current Funciton
-- Saving locally the question texts and the corresponding correct answer by using `chrome.storage` API
+- Saving locally the question texts and the corresponding correct answers by using `chrome.storage` API
 - Autofill the correct choice if the page follow both of them:
   - Selection format
   - Single page